 Corey Takahashi is a professor, journalist and multimedia producer.
-He started his career in New York City as a founding editor at the music magazine, Blaze, and later worked on staff as an editor for Vibe, where he was an international freelance contributor at the time of the publication's National Magazine Award (NMA) for General Excellence.
+He started his career in New York City as a founding editor at the music magazine Blaze, and later worked on staff as an editor for Vibe, where he was an international contributor at the time of the publication's National Magazine Award (NMA) for General Excellence.

-Takahashi's magazine work also was nominated for an individual NMA, selected for the Best Music Writing anthology, and received special recognition from the Center for Documentary Studies.
+Takahashi's magazine work also was nominated for an individual NMA, selected for the Best Music Writing anthology and received special recognition from the Center for Documentary Studies.
 Takahashi worked on staff at Entertainment Weekly, Newsday and Public Radio International/New York Public Radio.
 He is a longtime cultural contributor to NPR.
-Takahashi also has filed feature stories for Monocle, Quartz/Atlantic Media, CBC, BBC/PRI, The New York Times and The Wall Street Journal.
+Takahashi also filed feature stories for Monocle, Quartz/Atlantic Media, CBC, BBC/PRI, The New York Times and The Wall Street Journal.

 At Syracuse University's Newhouse School, Takahashi is focused on multimedia and multiplatform storytelling, teaching undergraduate and graduate students from multidisciplinary backgrounds.
 He pitched and helped launch the first Newhouse Mobile Magazine Competition, a digital editorial contest modeled on Silicon Valley hackathons.
-Takahashi has developed three new classes at the school, including elective and core courses, as well as a class for Newhouse’s new online master’s program, which concentrates on digital trends and innovation within the communications industry.
+Takahashi has developed four new classes at the school, including elective and core courses, as well as a class for Newhouse’s new online master’s program, which concentrates on digital trends and innovation within the communications industry.